 - Borderline mucinous.

-Ovarian cancer is the fifth most common cancer in women.
-It has a lifetime risk of around 2% for women in England and Wales.
+Ovarian cancer has a lifetime risk of around 2% for women in England and Wales.
 It is the leading cause of death from gynaecological cancer.

 - Increasing age.